isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2026/House_Allocation.png">
 </div>
 <p>
-<br>Parents will be notified of their child’s class allocation via Parents
+<br>Parents will be notified of their child’s class allocation via PG by <strong>22 December 2025</strong>.
-Gateway (PG) by <strong>22 December 2025</strong>.
 We kindly request your response through PG to a few questions (e.g., level T-shirt size, dietary requirement(s), medical condition(s), attendance for Secondary 1 Orientation Camp Finale) by <strong>23 December 2025.</strong>
 </p>
 <h4><strong>Sec 1 Start-It-Right and Orientation Programme</strong></h4>
 <p>For the first week of school, a Start-It-Right and Orientation Programme